GeoLing/brockway.github.io/_services/evaluation_reporting.md

 I can support the evaluation and reporting of your project or program for any type of evaluation audience and at any stage of the project.
 I help to identify stakeholders and their information needs, and determine the appropriate report format(s).
 What might be useful to one stakeholder may not be useful to another.
-The report has many purposes and may need to be presented in multiple formats to accomplish its objectives.
+Reporting has many potential purposes and may need to be presented in multiple formats to accomplish its objectives.
-Reporting formats could include data dashboards, PowerPoint presentations, one-page summaries, or more formal written reports.
+Formats could include data dashboards, PowerPoint presentations, one-page summaries, or more formal written reports.
 My expertise in data visualization is particularly helpful when sharing findings in evaluation reports.

 What I provide
 ======

--Organization and strategy for evaluation and reporting
+- Organization and strategy for evaluation and reporting

--Writing, editing, and data visualization
+- Writing, editing, and data visualization

--Clear communication throughout the project
+- Clear communication throughout the project

 What you provide
 ======
--Access to project collateral and personnel as needed
+- Access to project collateral and personnel as needed

--Communication regarding target audience, program and evaluation goals, and reporting needs and wants
+- Communication regarding target audience, program and evaluation goals, and reporting needs and wants

 Key Components
 ======